Blog

 4.1 Certification

-4.2 Cost question/investors
+4.2 Cost issue/Investors

-4.3 Technical documentation
+4.3 Technical Documentation

-5. Relation to the last blog post
+5. Relationship to the last blog post

-The previously described requirements for DiGAs largely relate to the security and, above all, the data security of the applications placed on the market, which would address at least one aspect of reluctance to prescribe.
-However, the implementation of the requirements also results in a major entrepreneurial risk for the manufacturers.
-If you look at the additional costs for the implementation of all these aspects and also take into account the fact that the prescription of the successfully listed DiGA might only progress slowly, the break-even point slips further and further into the distance and the economic viability of the development Such DiGAs must be seriously questioned.
+The previously described requirements for digital health applications (DiGAs) largely relate to the safety and, above all, the data security of the applications placed on the market, thus addressing at least one aspect of the reluctance to prescribe them.
+However, implementing these requirements also results in a significant business risk for manufacturers.
+Considering the additional costs of implementing all these aspects, and also taking into account the possibility that prescriptions for successfully listed DiGAs might only progress slowly, the break-even point recedes further and further into the distance, and the economic viability of developing such DiGAs must be seriously questioned.

-6. Conclusion/Conclusion
+6. Conclusion

 7. How we can help you